Among the Enemy

 Among the Enemy is a 2005 novel by Margaret Peterson Haddix, about a time in which drastic measures have been taken to quell overpopulation.
 It is the sixth of seven novels in the Shadow Children series.

-Plot introduction

 The general plot revolves around the government's lies about an overpopulated world in order to gain control of the Earth's resources.
 In this turmoil, the democratic government has been overthrown and a totalitarian government has been put in its place.
 Laws established by the regime prohibit a family from having more than two children to lower the rate of birth.
 Children born after the second child—referred to as "shadow children"—will be killed.

 Plot summary

 Matthias, Percy, and Alia, (from Among the Betrayed) are introduced once again.
 At Niedler School they are apprehended along with many other children and put in a truck to be taken, supposedly, to a work camp.
 They are saved when Matthias finds a nail, slashes the tires and crashes into a tree that falls, injuring Alia in the process, and allows them to escape.
 They run immediately to the forest, and Percy is shot in a crossfire between Population Police and Rebels while they are trying to find a place to hide.
 Matthias is able to drag Percy and Alia, now both critically ill, into a rebel hideout cabin, whose dwellers are killed by the Population Police, and then he runs to Mr. Hendrick's cottage to get help.

 He returns from Mr. Hendrick's cottage with Mrs. Talbot, a talented doctor and wife of a rebel leader, Mr. Talbot.
 Finding Alia and Percy missing, Matthias then ends up saving a Population Police Officer Tidwell, called Tiddy by his friends, from a deadly shootout.
 They end up at Population Police headquarters, where he finds an expected favor from the commander of the base as a result of his association with Tiddy, a favorite of the commander's.
 Tiddy goes to the forest and reports upon his return that he torched the entire area.
 Unexpectedly, he dies from poison soon afterward.
 Matthias grieves for Percy and Alia who he believes are now dead, though makes it appear as though he is grieving for Tiddy instead.
 The commander provides Matthias with special allowances, believing that Matthias is devastated by Tiddy's death, and Matthias pretends to enjoy the commander's company to avoid getting into trouble.